By Jeffrey Snider of Alhambra

 It’s another element of asymmetrical risk that “everyone” thinks is in their favor but really is not.
 The “reflation” after QE3 was thought to be a “can’t miss” in the market, but was proved by the “rising dollar” to be quite risky after all because it was fundamentally unfounded.
 Economy is not the market, of course, but even still factors and parameters like hedge fund liquidity did matter and likely still do.

 Nothing has changed, including liquidity, but the market acts as if everything has and for the better.
-Maybe it all will at some point, but at least the risk of undercounting (again) these parameters is as high as ever.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Maybe it all will at some point, but at least the risk of undercounting (again) these parameters is as high as ever.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.